HarrisonOates/meetcode/items/report.md

    * Class Message: whole file
    * Class DirectMessageThread: whole file
    * Class MessageThread: whole file
+   * Class DirectMessageFragment: whole file
+   * Class UserDirectMessages : whole file
    * Additional description:
      * Users are able to direct message each other.
 This is possible due to the state of the program being stored on Firebase.
 For each pair of users, there exists a Firebase object that contains all of the messages that they've sent to each other.
 This gets loaded into the DirectMessageThread class, which inherits from MessageThread (this is done so messages posted under questions can be handled in the same way).
 Messages can be sent between the users by adding a new message to the list and re-uploading it to Firebase.
+     * The UI uses a DirectMessageThread object as well as its list of Messages in order to render messages to the user interface, allowing users to like and unlike messages on top of allowing for them to send and receive messages in real time.
+The UI of a message bubble that encapsulates the raw text of a message changes depending on the number of consecutive direct messages as well as depending on who sent those messages, making for a visually appealing appearance.
 <br>

 Feature category: Search <br>